moby/moby/CONTRIBUTING.md

 A change requires LGTMs from an absolute majority of the maintainers of each component affected.
-For example, if a change affects docs/ and registry/, it needs an absolute majority from the maintainers of docs/ AND, separately, an absolute majority of the maintainers of registry
+For example, if a change affects docs/ and registry/, it needs an absolute majority from the maintainers of docs/ AND, separately, an absolute majority of the maintainers of registry.

 For more details see [MAINTAINERS.md](hack/MAINTAINERS.md)